gabrielelana/vim-markdown/README.md

   * Abbreviations
   * End of Block Marker
 * Code Blocks
-  * Edit jekyll front matter code block
+  * Edit Jekyll front matter code block
-  * Explain in this file why I chose to avoid to highlight nested block elements
+  * Explain in this file why I chose to avoid to highlighting nested block elements
 * Emoji (GFM)
-  * Start completion when hitting `:` in insert mode only if preceded by empty spaces or is the beginning of the line
+  * Start completion when hitting `:` in insert mode only if preceded by empty spaces or at the beginning of the line
   * Remove duplication between syntax keywords and dictionary completion
   * More `iabbr`
 * Lists
-  * `i_<BS>` on a list item with no text in it (freshly created) it will delete everything till the column 0
+  * `i_<BS>` on a list item with no text in it (freshly created) will delete everything till the column 0
-  * `<C-K>` on a list item it will swap it with the item above (if it exists)
+  * `<C-K>` on a list item will swap it with the item above (if it exists)
-  * `<C-J>` on a list item it will swap it with the item below (if it exists)
+  * `<C-J>` on a list item will swap it with the item below (if it exists)
   * `>` and `<` should properly indent/unindent list items
   * `i_<C-D>` and `i_<C-T>` should properly indent/unindent list items and quote lines
 * Define custom text objects for: